 Timeliness with regard to reinforcement is crucial to the success of yourIf you wait too long before letting the puppy know that he did the right thing, he will have likely moved on to doing something else.
 Your slow response will essentially be rewarding that something else he is doing.
 Timeliness is one of the most important component of good training.

 Positive Reinforcement in Puppy Training: DO NOT do the Following

 Puppies in a high energy state of mind have a hard time concentrating and an even harder time with self-control.
-Wait until your puppy has had a bit of exercise.
-Then start your training session.
+Training in this state is okay as long as you lower your criteria for reward and have lots of patience.
+For inexperienced trainers, we recommend waiting until your puppy is in a calmer state of mind.

 Don’t Train a Puppy That is Ready for a Nap

 Conversely, puppies need enough energy to be able to focus well.
-Puppies that are sleepy don’t do as well in training as puppies that has adequate energy.
-Your puppy needs to have a balanced amount of energy.
+Puppies that are sleepy don’t do as well in training as puppies that have adequate energy.
+Your puppy will be easier to train if he has a balanced amount of energy.
 He shouldn’t be over the top energetic and neither should he be exhausted.